MicrosoftDocs/win32/desktop-src/print/wcsgetdefaultcolorprofile.md

-﻿---
+---
-Description: 'The WcsGetDefaultColorProfile function retrieves the default color profile for a device, or the device-independent default if the device is not specified.' ms.assetid: 'a5ace7f3-dc61-4799-b129-3c25c392ebf6'
+Description: The WcsGetDefaultColorProfile function retrieves the default color profile for a device, or the device-independent default if the device is not specified. ms.assetid: a5ace7f3-dc61-4799-b129-3c25c392ebf6
 title: WcsGetDefaultColorProfile function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WcsGetDefaultColorProfile function